Hasse--Witt matrices and mirror toric pencils: Hasse-Witt matrices for Calabi-Yau toric hypersurfaces

 \end{corollary}

-One common situation where the hypotheses of Theorem~\ref{T:mainProof} and Corollary~\ref{C:pointCountsModp} apply is that of reflexive simplices.
+One common situation where the hypotheses of Theorem~\ref{T:mainProof} and Corollary~\ref{C:pointCountsModp} apply is that of reflexive simplices admitting a toric resolution of singularities.
 Up to resolution of singularities, the toric variety determined by a reflexive simplex is either a Gorenstein Fano weighted projective space or a quotient of such a projective space by a finite abelian group.
-In particular, Theorem~\ref{T:mainProof} applies to the Greene--Plesser mirrors of Calabi-Yau hypersurfaces in Gorenstein Fano weighted projective spaces.
+In particular, Theorem~\ref{T:mainProof} applies to the Greene--Plesser mirrors of K3 hypersurfaces in Gorenstein Fano weighted projective spaces.
+We suspect that the techniques of \cite{HLYY} may be modified to apply to resolutions of singularities of Calabi-Yau hypersurfaces in Gorenstein Fano weighted projective spaces that are not themselves smooth, though pursuing such a hypothesis is beyond the scope of the current work.